Reds vs. Pirates Player Props Betting Odds

-Player props are available for Bryan Reynolds and Spencer Steer, among others, when the Pittsburgh Pirates host the Cincinnati Reds at PNC Park on Friday at 7:05 PM ET.
+Oddsmakers have listed player props for Bryan Reynolds, Spencer Steer and others when the Pittsburgh Pirates host the Cincinnati Reds at PNC Park on Saturday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!